raggleton/crab-tools/README.md

 Please file any bugs/feature requests!

-not that usage of these tools is at your own risk, although they worked fine when I treid them.
+Note that usage of these tools is at your own risk, although they worked fine when I treid them.

 Tools: